-The Butcher group [40] and its underlying Hopf algebra of rooted trees were originally formulated to address these questions for Runge-Kutta methods.
-In the past few years, these concepts turned out to have far-reaching applications in several areas of mathematics and physics: they were rediscovered in noncommutative geometry by Connes and Moscovici [43] and they describe the combinatorics of renormalization in quantum field theory as described by Kreimer [55].
+The Butcher group [35] and its underlying Hopf algebra of rooted trees were originally formulated to address these questions for Runge-Kutta methods.
+In the past few years, these concepts turned out to have far-reaching applications in several areas of mathematics and physics: they were rediscovered in noncommutative geometry by Connes and Moscovici [38] and they describe the combinatorics of renormalization in quantum field theory as described by Kreimer [48].
 In the present work, we show that the Hopf algebra of rooted trees associated to Butcher's group can be seen as a particular instance of a more general construction: given a group G of integrations schemes (satisfying some natural assumptions), we exhibit a sub-algebra of the algebra of functions acting on G, which is graded, commutative and turns out to be a Hopf algebra.
 Within this algebraic framework, we then address the questions listed above and provide answers that are relevant to many practical situations.

-The paper [19] introduces an algebraic concept, called group of asbtract integration schemes, composed of a group of integrators G, an algebra H of functions on G and a scaling map ν whose existence is essential to the subsequent results.
+The paper [16] introduces an algebraic concept, called group of asbtract integration schemes, composed of a group of integrators G, an algebra H of functions on G and a scaling map ν whose existence is essential to the subsequent results.
 We begin by proving that, under some reasonable assumptions of a purely algebraic nature, the algebra H can be equipped with a co-product, an antipode and an embedded family of equivalence relations (called order), thus giving rise to a graded Hopf algebra structure.
 In particular, the co-product of H is per se the key to the second question in our list.
-It furthermore endows the linear dual H^ of H with an algebra structure, where a new group G and a Lie-algebra G can be defined and related through the exponential and logarithm maps.
-These two structures are of prime interest, since G can be interpreted, in the more usual terminology of ODEs, as the set of "modified vector fields", while G can be interpreted as larger group of "integrators" containing G. We then prove that all elements of G can be "approximated" up to any order by elements of G. Although there seems to be no appropriate topology for G and G, we can interpret this result by saying that G is dense in G: this anwers the third and fourth questions in our list.
+It furthermore endows the linear dual H^ of H with an algebra structure, where a new group G and a Lie-algebra g can be defined and related through the exponential and logarithm maps.
+These two structures are of prime interest, since g can be interpreted, in the more usual terminology of ODEs, as the set of "modified vector fields", while G can be "approximated" up to any order by elements of G. Although there seems to be no appropriate topology for G and G, we can interpret this result by saying that G is dense in G: this anwers the third and fourth questions in our list.
 Note that the proof of this result also provides a positive answer to the first question of our list.